tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <blockquote><details>
 <summary>Oversampling</summary>
-The oversampling method can be done with random oversampling or the Synthetic Minority Oversampling Technique (SMOTE).
+The oversampling method involves adding data to the minority class so that the two classes are equal.
+Two methods for this are random oversampling or the Synthetic Minority Oversampling Technique (SMOTE).

 Random oversampling duplicates the existing minority class data until it is equally proportional to the majority class.